bareos/bareos/docs/manuals/en/new_main_reference/source/appendix-c/programs.rst

 Specifying a Device Name For a File
 '''''''''''''''''''''''''''''''''''

-If you are attempting to read or write an archive file rather than a tape, the ``device-name`` can be the full path to the archive location specified at **Archive Device**:sup:`Sd`:sub:`Device`\  or this including the filename of the volume.
-The filename (last part of the specification) will be stripped and used as the Volume name So, the path is equivalent to the **Archive Device**:sup:`Sd`:sub:`Device`\  and the filename is equivalent to the volume name.
+If you are attempting to read or write an archive file rather than a tape, the ``device-name`` can be the full path to the archive location specified at :config:option:`sd/device/ArchiveDevice`\  or this including the filename of the volume.
+The filename (last part of the specification) will be stripped and used as the Volume name So, the path is equivalent to the :config:option:`sd/device/ArchiveDevice`\  and the filename is equivalent to the volume name.

 Specifying Volumes